 Division of Otolaryngology - Head & Neck Surgery

 The Division of Otolaryngology - Head & Neck Surgery (OHNS) includes eleven physicians, five residents and five audiologists that manage a full spectrum of head-and-neck-related diseases.
 We have subspecialists in head and neck oncology, otology/neurotology, rhinology, laryngology, facial plastic surgery and pediatric otolaryngology.
-We see patients at Fletcher Allen Health Care at the ambulatory care center and at satellite clinics in Berlin at Central Vermont Medical Center and in St. Albans, Vermont.
+We see patients at The University of Vermont Medical Center at the ambulatory care center and at satellite clinics in Berlin at Central Vermont Medical Center and in St. Albans, Vermont.
 Last year, our physicians saw over 20,000 outpatients and performed more than 2,300 surgical procedures.

 The Otolaryngology - Head and Neck Surgery residency program is the crown jewel of our division.
 Our graduates have excelled in academic careers for more than 45 years.
 Our one resident per year program gives our trainees intimate exposure to all facets of our specialty while preparing them well for fellowship training.
 We continue to attract and match the best applicants from across the nation to our program.
 Our residency program was thoroughly reviewed by the ACGME in 2010.
 We were one of only five programs out of more than twenty reviewed at that time to receive a full five-year accreditation.
 We have an active medical student rotation.
 We have had very successful UVM graduates go into top-tier residencies in Otolaryngology.
 In the spring of 2011, all three UVM applicants in Otolaryngology matched at excellent training programs.

-Visit Otolaryngology - Head and Neck at Fletcher Allen Health Care, our clinical teacher partner.
+Visit Otolaryngology - Head and Neck at The University of Vermont Medical Center, our clinical teacher partner.